COVID-19 Legal Update: Nonprofit Response ChecklistPDF

 1. Eligibility for Government Loan Programs.

 - Paycheck Protection Loan Program: Businesses with fewer than 500 employees or those meeting the SBA definition for a small business may be generally eligible for PPL loans up to the lesser of (i) 2.5 times the average total monthly payroll costs from the prior year or (ii) $10 million.
 Loans of up to $1 million may be expedited.
 PPLP loans are quite favorable because they may be forgiven and turned into outright grants to the extent the proceeds are used to pay payroll costs.
 In addition, the loans are unsecured, have an interest rate of 1.0%, and there is no credit suitability check or personal guaranty required.
 Loans may be used to cover payroll costs, health care benefits, mortgage or rent payments, utilities, and interest on certain debt obligations.
-The SBA recently released regulations regarding the PPLP providing more information on eligibility and terms; please contact a member of the Coronavirus Response Team with questions.
+The SBA recently released regulations regarding the PPLP providing more information on eligibility and terms.

 - Economic Injury Disaster Loan: Businesses may also take advantage of the SBA’s existing EIDL loan program.
 The CARES Act waives certain EIDL requirements that make EIDL loans more attractive.
 In addition, borrowers may receive a $10,000 emergency advance within three days after applying for an EIDL grant.